akserg/angular.dart.ui/lib/carousel/README.md

 }
 ```

-Add full address to `your_html.html` into the list of angular trasformers in `pubspec.yaml` file:
+Add full URL address to `your_html.html` into the list of angular trasformers in `pubspec.yaml` file:

 ```
 transformers: